milosmns/doze-test/README.md

 Testing Doze
 ============
 This app tries to simulate various scenarios related to Android's _Doze_ mode.
 It logs events to the console in equal time frames during its execution so that you can check whether the device actually went into Doze or not.
+Note: This app is written in Kotlin, don't get surprised by the syntax.

 Understanding Doze
 ------------------